lvjiaxuan/release/README.md

 3. Generate changelog.
 3. Commit / Tag.
 4. Push to origin.
-5. Trigger CI jobs like github release or publish stuff which are depended.
+5. Trigger CI workflow that includes github release or publish stuff which are depended.

-*Requesting GitHub Rest API locally is not my option for reasons such as the network likely being instable and requiring a token for authentication, etc. So this tool just to **Bump**  and **Generate changelog** on local.
+*Requesting GitHub Rest API locally is not my purpose for reasons such as the network likely being instable  requiring a token for authentication, etc. So this tool just to **Bump**  and **Generate changelog** on local.
 I prefer to put the release job on CI env.*

 ## Usage